verixx/Discord-SelfBot/README.md

 3. Select your System.
 You can find that in ``System Information`` or similar.
 4. Then run the installer and pay attention to select ``Add Python ** to PATH`` like [here](https://i.imgur.com/sNW1jvG.png) and finish with ``Install Now``.
 5. After finishing the install open your Command-Line (Windows + R, cmd.exe, enter) or PowerShell and type ``python -V``.
-6. If you see the Version you just installed before you are set to go ([image](https://i.imgur.com/tDvZkKh.png).
+6. If you see the Version you just installed before you are set to go ([image](https://i.imgur.com/tDvZkKh.png)).

 ### Installing Git
 1. Download the latest [Git](https://git-scm.com/downloads) Version for your System.
 2. Once downloaded start the installation.
 3. On [this](https://i.imgur.com/GBtdTav.png) step pay attention to select ``Windows Command Prompt``.
 4. Go through the installation and adjust it to your likings.
-The default settings should be enough thought.
+The default settings should be enough though.

 ### Starting the Bot